(605) 995-3083 [fax]

 - Faculty will not disclose student grades or class standing in a classroom situation without the student's permission.

-- Faculty will serve as academic advisers and will assist students with registration, class schedules, graduation requirements, and will work to assure academic progress with the assistance of the Special Needs Coordinator.
+- Faculty will serve as academic advisors and will assist students with registration, class schedules, graduation requirements, and will work to assure academic progress with the assistance of staff in the Center for Student Success.

-- A student group may be authorized to use MTI facilities if its officers and a majority of its members are currently enrolled at Mitchell Technical College.
+- A student group may be authorized to use MTC facilities if its officers and a majority of its members are currently enrolled at Mitchell Technical College.

 - Students who publish student publications have the right to be free from censorship.
 However, students who publish such documents must observe the recognized canons of responsible journalism, including the avoidance of libel, indecency, undocumented allegations, attacks on personal integrity, and the techniques of harassment and innuendo.